HkgGupta/Git-Commands/Basic GitHub Project Flow.md

 ## 2. New Branch

-(i) Create and switch to a new branch:
+Create and switch to a new branch:

   ```bash
   git checkout -b <branch-name>